 Why probiotics are replaced

-Postbiotics vs probiotics can be a good leisure-time debate.
-But there’s really no comparison between the two as their health promoting and beneficial effects on the human body drastically differ.
-Postbiotics are created when “good” bacteria ferment dietary fiber in the colon.
+There’s really no comparison between the two as their promoting and beneficial effects on the human body drastically differ.
+A Post-biotic is created when “good” microbes ferment dietary fiber in the colon.
 (Good bacteria = probiotics.
 Dietary fiber = prebiotics.)

 Good Bacteria = Probiotics and Dietary Fiber = Prebiotics

-You can get gut health probiotics through your diet and food, this is reported as true and. no international scientific association or society will argue this point.
-Probiotic food is created from fermentation and thus contain live bacteria (live microorganisms) that can help benefit and rebalance your intestinal bacteria.
+Probiotics foods is created from fermentation and thus contain live microbes (live microorganisms) that can help benefit and rebalance your intestinal bacteria.

-When it comes to gut health and the immune system, the beneficial effects of postbiotics may help the good cells produced by our digestive system.
-Postbiotics and their metabolites (waste products) include health promoting pathways that are deeply linked with our total body immunity.
-The biochemistry of the gut is incredibly diverse and complex from waste products to organic acids and health promoting metabolites.
-Having a healthy gut requires far more than taking in foods like yogurt or leafy greens as not all organic acids are created equal.
+When it comes to the intestines and the immune system, the beneficial effects of them may help the good cells produced by our digestive system.
+Their waste products include promoting pathways that are deeply linked with our total body immunity.
+They also have a longer shelf life!

-Yogurt (for best results, check the ingredient label and make sure it includes L. acidophilus, a type of bacteria shown to be particularly beneficial to human health.)
+Probiotics like Yogurt: for best results, check the ingredient label and make sure it includes L. acidophilus.

-This is also true for some of these digestive healthy supplements.
-For instance, doctors at Harvard Medical School call butyrate the “optimal” short-chain fatty acid and note that it “shows a higher potency” and added health benefits than other short-chain fatty acids.23
+This is also true for some of these digestive healthy supplement.
+For instance, doctors at Harvard Medical School call butyrate the “optimal” fatty acid and note that it “shows a higher potency” and added health benefits.23

 To get these SCFA’s you can, of course, load up on dietary fiber from food intake.
-This will perhaps slightly increase the amount of compound yielded from the fermentation process from our microbiota.
-Though dietary fiber and food packed with it helps create them like our novel SCFA, it’s a very inefficient process when compared to postbiotics.
-When you eat food with fiber, it moves through your entire digestive system until it finally gets to your colon.
+This will perhaps slightly increase the amount of compound yielded from fermentation from our microbiota.

 Only then does your colonic microbiota biome or bacteria digest the fiber, fermenting it in your colon.
 (This is why you often experience painful bloating and embarrassing gas when you eat more fiber.)